 In a few vintage advertisements, Rolex has stated that it takes a year to make a Rolex.

 But it is enough to know roughly how many watches Rolex produces per year to realize that the actual build time for each and every single watch coming out of the Rolex factory is not one year.
 The numbers would simply not add up.

 In the advertisement, it says ”Outside, its rugged Oyster case is carved out of a solid block of hardened Swedish stainless steel.
 Perfection like this takes time: each Rolex oyster takes more than a year to make.”

-One possible definition would be that a case is made and it goes through its production process and is then stocked on a shelf.
+One possible definition would be that a case is made and goes through its production process and is then stocked on a shelf.
 Then the rest of the pieces are added to it and it is assembled.
-And lastly, it is COSC tested, packaged and sent to a retailer.
+And lastly, it is COSC tested, packaged, and sent to a retailer.

 If it would take one year to make a Rolex watch, it would mean that they would need several hundred thousand watchmakers to do just the assembly, and it’s easy to understand that Rolex does not employ that many watchmakers.

 Now, when talking about the production time for a Rolex watch, it’s also worth bringing up how many watches are produced by Rolex each year.
 As mentioned, there are no official production numbers as Rolex is a private and very secretive company, but estimates are that Rolex produces over 2000 watches per day.
 The yearly production is estimated between 700,000 and one million watches per year.

 @vjb.knife on Watchuseek summarized the issue of Rolex production time very well: